Cabrra/Engine-Development/README.md

 + Terrain Tessellation Lab
 	In this lab you will be implementing the Tessellation pipeline stages used by the terrain system.
 The Tessellator pipeline stage itself is not programmable, instead a Hull shader is used to influence what the tessellator does, and a Domain shader is used to handle the results of tessellation.
 To have the engine use the tessellated terrain system you will need to change the level that is run at startup.
-Open the file settings.xml ( ctrl + alt + ëoí, then type ìopen settings.xmlî).
-Near the top of this XML file you will find a ìLevelî tag, set its data to ìLevels/ed2_tessLevel.xmlî.
+Open the file settings.xml ( ctrl + alt + ‚Äòo‚Äô, then type ‚Äúopen settings.xml‚Äù).
+Near the top of this XML file you will find a ‚ÄúLevel‚Äù tag, set its data to ‚ÄúLevels/ed2_tessLevel.xml‚Äù.
 When running the engine now, you should see the new terrain.
 The terrain does not have collision detection enabled at this time.

 + Debug Buffers Lab
 	The goal of this assignment was to provide support for viewing additional rendering buffers in real-time for debugging purposes.
 Renders the depth buffer, diffuse color buffer, normal buffer, or specular buffer based on user input.
 The 2, 3, and 4 keys will toggle viewing the additional buffers.

 ## Controls

-+ WASD 		ñ move the camera
++ WASD 		‚Äì move the camera
-+ Buggy:  I ñ drive forward, K drive backwards, J turn left, L turn right
++ Buggy:  I ‚Äì drive forward, K drive backwards, J turn left, L turn right
 + Mouse to pick up and drag entities
-+ PGUP/PGDN ñ Change the Camera Mode
++ PGUP/PGDN ‚Äì Change the Camera Mode
 + Keys 2, 3, and 4 will toggle viewing the additional debug buffers (Note: normal scene should be visible any time)
 + "~" opens the console